 Join us for our "Renew Your Quest" summer program for adults.
 You'll get to experience the intellectual electricity of a Quest seminar, and enjoy the spectacular natural setting of our campus, staying in our luxurious condos and eating both on campus and at local stops of interest.

 We will offer the academic courses outlined below from 9am to noon each day.
-In the afternoons and evenings you will be free to explore our beautiful local area or participate in guided hikes, excursions, and optional activities including lectures and discussions of educational philosophy and pedagogy.
+In the afternoons and evenings you will be free to explore our beautiful local area or participate in guided hikes, excursions, and optional activities including workshops and discussions of educational philosophy and pedagogy.

-The Dynamic Geology of the Sea to Sky Corridor: Steve Quane
+The Dynamic Geology of the Sea to Sky Corridor (Steve Quane)

+Embedded in rock outcroppings and magnificent mountain vistas along the Sea to Sky Corridor is a remarkably complex and dynamic geologic story.
 The goal of this course is to write a script for that tale by investigating the major geologic events that shaped the landscape.
 We will collect our evidence during a series of field excursions to answers questions such as: How can the Stawamus Chief tell us the Quest campus was under ice during the last glaciation?
 Why do the lava flows on the way to Whistler take unique columnar shapes?
 What will it really take for Squamish to flood?
 Garibaldi volcano: imminent danger or sleeping beauty?
 No geologic background is required, just a willingness for adventure.

-$850 (private bedroom, all meals, local transportation, activities and tuition)
+$875 (private bedroom, all meals, local transportation, activities and tuition)

-$700 (shared bedroom with accompanying participant, all meals, local transportation, activities and tuition)
+$725 (shared bedroom with accompanying participant, all meals, local transportation, activities and tuition)

 $400 Local Commuters (includes tuition, welcome dinner and end of program dinner, and activities)

-Enrolment: minimum ten / maximum twenty participants per class
+Minimum ten / maximum twenty participants per class

-For any further information, please contact Melanie at 604.898.8039.
+For further information, email , or call Melanie at 604.898.8039

 Follow Us Online